 DON’T RUSH THINGS

 By nature, I can be a bit impatient.
 This is not a helpful trait to have when grinding concrete, especially when you are removing glue that is tough to get off the floor.
 At the beginning of the job, I was taking my time and getting all the glue off in one pass.
 As the night went on, I wanted to finish up and began to go a bit faster than I probably should have.
 This resulted in having to go back over some areas multiple times to get the glue off fully.

 This is a huge time waster.
 To have to go back and do multiple passes when it is not necessary just kills the production that you are able to achieve if you are just patient.

 MAKE SURE YOU HAVE PROPER POWER

 Because pretty much all these larger grinders need more than household power.
-Depending where you are in the world, the power needed will change.
+Depending on where you are in the world, the power needed will change.
 You will either need a proper generator or an electrician to come and pull the right power.

-This is not a last minute thing to take care of.
+This is not a last-minute thing to take care of.
 I found out 2 days before the job started that I would be grinding and that was cutting it close.
 Communicate with the supplier on what the electrical requirements are if you don’t know and also make sure that you know which type of plug is on the grinder.
 Someone could come and hook the power up properly, but if they don’t put the right plug on, you will be in the same situation.